-Records of management measures that have failed;
+Records of management measures that have failed; and

-Records of IROFS that have degraded such that the performance requirements are not satisfied
+Records of IROFS that have degraded such that the performance requirements are not satisfied.

-These records could include facility, line, operator, or shift supervisor logs or run-sheets where applicable as practices vary between facilities.
+These records could include facility, line, operator, or shift supervisor logs or run-sheets where applicable as log keeping practices vary between facilities.

 Records should identify the credited controls or management measure(s) that failed and the safety function affected, the date of discovery, date (or estimated date) of the failure, duration (or estimated duration) of the time that the item was unable to perform its function, any other affected IROFS or management measures and their safety functions, affected processes, cause of the failure, whether the failure was in the context of the performance requirements or upon demand or both, and any corrective or compensatory action that was taken.
 Part 70 records should be readily retrievable and inspectable.